High Performance Programming in Python

 spyder &

 For Jupyterlab you can use Open OnDemand.
 Jupyterlab is one of the Interactive Apps.
-Note that these apps submit a job to the compute nodes.
-If you are working on quick development and testing and you wish to use the frontend, to run Jupyter or Jupyterlab on the FastX portal you can run
+Note that these apps submit jobs to compute nodes.
+If you need to use Jupyterlab outside of the OOD interactive app, you should install it into your environment similarly to installng Spyder.

 Please note that parallelization methods may not work well or at all in Jupyter.